-In 2021-22, we finalised and launched a contemporary performance management approach (the ACE Program), co-designed with our people, which focusses on clarity of expectations, recognition of achievements, and support for growth.
+In 2022-23, we embedded our contemporary performance management approach (the ACE Program), co-designed with our people, which focusses on clarity of expectations, recognition of achievements, and support for growth.

 We provide support for our people to take ownership of seeking the feedback they need for growth in both their current roles and for their careers.
-In 2021-22, we have invested in providing blended learning opportunities for all our people in asking for performance feedback.
+In 2022-23, we continued our investment in providing blended learning opportunities for people in asking for performance feedback.